openwms/org.openwms/README.md

 Find further documentation in the [Wiki](https://wiki.openwms.cloud/projects/openwms/wiki/00-dot-02-business-services)

 # Architecture
-Instead of applying a technical layered architecture (like with OSGi and before that with J2EE1.4) the current architecture focuses on business components.
-Business functions with a high degree of cohesion kept together as small deployable software components.
-Each component has its own development lifecycle with its roadmap of the API evolution, and a separate data store.
+Instead of applying a technical layered architecture (like with previous technologies), the current architecture focuses on business components.
+Business functions with a high cohesion are kept together as small deployable software components.
+Each component has its own development lifecycle with its own roadmap of the API evolution and a separate data store.
 The following sketch shows all currently existing components of the OpenWMS.org system together with all potential surrounding systems.

 ![Architecture][1]